-Aside from many benefits related to a 50-50 ownership, it can work well in regards to inheritance for a married couple.
+Aside from many benefits related to 50-50 ownership when buying a house with a friend, it can work well in regards to inheritance for a married couple.
 In the event that one of the owners passes away, ownership passes directly to the spouse, whether or not there is a will, without going into probate.

 However, this does not happen if you’re buying a house with a friend.
 In that case, the entire property’s value is included in the deceased person’s estate, making this a bad choice for friends who own a property together.

 Joint Tenants with Right of Survivorship

 After buying a house with a friend and deciding upon Joint Tenancy with the Right of Survivorship, if one of the owners dies, the value of the property goes in full to the other owner.
 This might be a good choice if neither of you has other family or heirs and if you would want the surviving owner to keep the full value of the property.

 If, however, either or both of you would like to pass the value of your share of the property to an heir, you will need to choose Tenancy in Common.

 As Tenants in Common, you and your friend will each own an undivided share in the property in whatever proportion you wish: 50/50, 75/25, or what have you.
 This is a great option if one of you has more money to put down and to pay toward the mortgage each month than the other.

 If one of you dies, his or her share of the property will pass to his or her heirs.
 That means that it is important for each of you to have a will or other legal document spelling out how you want your assets — and specifically, those related to the property — distributed.

 Different types of ownership have different tax and inheritance implications, so it is important that you sit down with an attorney or financial planner in order to ensure that you are doing what is best for your particular financial situation.